ngk2017/ncfunderhack/whitepaper-draft.md

 Plan of work

-SME Finance is enabled by blockchain.
+Diversified small business finance is enabled by blockchain.

 Asset vaulting (especially invoices and other trade receivables), is a key to opening up small business finance needs.
 Before blockchain, vaulting and perfection rules were prohibitively expensive for SME to fix their assets for easily lending.
 Blockchain plus fintech will address this shortfall, meeting a manifest need the incumbents ignore.